The Latest: Trump says he’ll send National Guard to Memphis to address crime concerns

 Trump says ‘with a high degree of certainty’ that suspect in Charlie Kirk killing has been caught

-“With a high degree of certainty, we have him,” Trump announced in a live interview on Fox News Chanel on Friday morning.
+“With a high degree of certainty, we have him,” Trump announced in a live interview on Fox News Channel on Friday morning.

 The FBI and Justice Department did not immediately comment, but a news conference in Utah, where the killing took place on a college campus Wednesday, planned a news conference for later in the morning.